Ares-Developers/Ares-docs/new/superweapons/types/droppod.rst

 Drop Pod specific tags:

 :tagdef:`[SuperWeapon]DropPod.Types=list of InfantryTypes`
-  The types to chose from.
+  The types to choose from.
 Each type has an equal chance of being selected.
 You can add types more than once.
 Only infantry is supported.
 Defaults to :tag:`[General]DropPodTypes`.
 :tagdef:`[SuperWeapon]DropPod.Veterancy=float`